aftersound/weave/README.md

 - {FileFilterControl, FileFilter, VOID}
 - etc.

 Weave has a minimalist core structure which weaves/stitches these core concepts to form service framework and batch framework respectively.
-Neither of which provides any functionality, with designed expectation that actual functionalities would be provided by components which implement/extend core concepts defined in Weave.
+Neither of which provides any functionality, with designed expectation that actual functionality would be provided by components which implement/extend core concepts.

-Take one example to illustrate how Weave functionalities could be enriched, which describes the from-scratch works/steps involved in order to make a Weave deployment to support Couchbase and be able to connect to a Couchbase cluster.
+Take one example to illustrate how Weave functionality could be enriched, which describes the from-scratch works/steps involved in order to make a Weave deployment to support Couchbase and be able to connect to a Couchbase cluster.
 - a component which implements/extends {Endpoint, DataClientFactory, DataClient}, say it consists of {Endpoint, CouchbaseBucketFactory, Bucket}
 - the component is properly packaged with Weave extension meta-info
 - the component package is installed into Weave deployment using built-in extension management services.
 Once installed, both Weave Service Framework runtime and Batch Framework runtime in the deployment can support Couchbase after restart of Weave instances.